ycechungAI/moderngl/docs/the_guide/getting_started/basic.rst

 Creating a Context
 ------------------

-Before we can do anything with ModernGL we need a :py:class:`~moderngl.Context`.
+Before we can do anything with ModernGL we need a :py:class:`Context`.
-The :py:class:`~moderngl.Context` object makes us able to create OpenGL resources.
+The :py:class:`Context` object makes us able to create OpenGL resources.
 ModernGL can only create headless contexts (no window), but it can also detect and use contexts from a large range of window libraries.
 The `moderngl-window`_ library is a good start or reference for rendering to a window.